 Unless otherwise specified on the pump order, the engine battery was not included with the unit.
-Refer to the following specifications when selecting a battery.
+When selecting a battery, refer to the specifications on the paper tag attached to the battery box in order to ensure the proper size and electrical characteristics of the battery.